Lhasa Gyantse Shigatse Namtso Tour

 Optional:

-You can go to visit the Tibetan handicraft art or Tibetan Traditional Medicine center if time is enough.
+You can go to visit the Tibetan handicraft art or the Tibetan Traditional Medicine center if time is enough.
 You can also watch the Tibetan Culture Show in the evening for USD60 per person at your own expense.

 Stay overnight in Lhasa